@salestraining @counselorselling #wilsonlearning @larrywilson

 A Filmstrip Projector in the Men’s Room . . .

-I reported the theft to an airport security guard who was more amused than he was concerned about recovering the projector.
+I reported the theft to an airport security guard who was more amused than concerned about recovering the projector.
 Belittling as that was, nothing quite matched the humiliation I felt when asked to explain exactly what happened to Dan Chabot, Executive Vice President.
 Most never really knew how they stood with Dan, but losing a DuKane in a airport did little to enhance one’s standing.

 Dan had a way of starting most discussions with me by saying, “You know Larry thinks you are a really creative guy.”
 What followed usually had little to do with being creative and a great deal to do with my sales results.
 It never occurred to me then, but Dan, along with others, probably had a financial stake in the fledgling company.
 Once I realized that, at least 30 years too late, I understood him better.
 But I didn’t know it then and was not savvy enough to surmise as much.